great-expectations/great_expectations/docs/docusaurus/docs/terms/execution_engine.md

 ## Relationship to other objects

-Execution Engines are components of <TechnicalTag relative="../" tag="datasource" text="Datasources" />.
+Execution Engines are components of <TechnicalTag relative="../" tag="datasource" text="Data Sources" />.
 They accept <TechnicalTag relative="../" tag="batch_request" text="Batch Requests" /> and deliver Batches.
 The Execution Engine is an underlying component of the Data Source, and when you interact with the Data Source it will handle the Execution Engine for you.

 ## Use cases